TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 ## How to run

-This was tested and appeared to work on the devcontainer provided in:
+This was tested and appeared to work on the devcontainer provided in (I developed in a conda environment although I think its simpler to use the devcontainer for consistency; Let me know if something is wrong using the devcontainer!):
 ```
 {
     "image": "registry.gitlab.unige.ch/ai-in-physics-course/exercises/base:latest",